cybertec-postgresql/pgwatch/docs/custom_installation.rst

       then there are usually still some errors though, due to the fact that some more extensions or privileges are missing on the monitored database side.
 See the according chapter :ref:`here <preparing_databases>`.

-   NB!
    When you're compiling your own gatherer then the executable file will be named just *pgwatch3* instead of *pgwatch3-daemon* to avoid mixups.

 .. _custom_install_grafana: